PSF Photometry (photutils.psf)

 The local background around each source can optionally be subtracted using the localbkg_estimator keyword.
 This keyword accepts a LocalBackground instance that estimates the local statistics in a circular annulus aperture centered on each source.
 The size of the annulus and the statistic function can be configured in LocalBackground.

 The next step is to fit the sources and/or groups.
 This task is performed using an astropy fitter, for example LevMarLSQFitter, input via the fitter keyword.
 The shape of the region to be fitted can be configured using the fit_shape parameter.
 In general, fit_shape should be set to a small size (e.g., (5, 5)) that covers the central star region with the highest flux signal-to-noise.
 The initial positions are derived from the finder algorithm.
 The initial flux values for the fit are derived from measuring the flux in a circular aperture with radius aperture_radius.
-The initial positions and fluxes can be alternatively input via the init_params keyword when calling the class.
+The initial positions and fluxes can be alternatively input in a table via the init_params keyword when calling the class.

 After sources are fitted, a model image of the fit sources or a residual image can be generated using the make_model_image() and make_residual_image() methods, respectively.